 - 'Energy Storage Technologies’ Session - with Professor Yulong Ding (University of Birmingham, Highview Power), Professor Patrick Grant (University of Oxford), Professor Keith Pullen (City University of London).

 - PhD Project Updates from CDT students

-- ‘Energy Storage Applications’ Session with Centrica and BAE.
+- ‘Energy Storage Applications’ Session with Centrica, Siemens and BAE Systems.

 Tickets: Students £45, Academics/Professionals £95, Exhibitors £275 via our Online Store